CognexKorea/CognexKorea.github.io/about.md

 This is GS&S Blog Site of Cognex Korea.

+Please share your know-hows and techniques here!

-To register your article in this blog, please refer to [my Github Site](https://github.com/gchoi/centrarium) and also refer to [Jekyll site](https://jekyllrb.com).
+To register your article in this blog, please refer to [Jekyll site](https://jekyllrb.com).

+If any question on this blog, please contact <a href="mailto:alex.choi@cognex.com">Alex Choi</a>.